 Heidegger's apperception of thinking and philosophizing as waying and homecoming is also fittingly complemented by Laozi's perspective on Tao and Te.
 Most generally, Tao, which literally means 'way', is understood as the ineffable source of, and generally the 'way' to be followed by, all existence and harmony; whereas Te is the principle of one's individual relation and adherence to Tao, which become particularly pressing if Tao is lost.
 It is important to note here that the senses of these concepts are multifaceted and that, whereas this may have made them difficult to translate, it has also enabled them to carry the senses of multiple terms of the philosophical perspective of the Western thinker.
 Thus, they can be both shown to host the senses of Heidegger's 'way' and 'home', even if in their own way.
 Tao can be seen at once as the 'way' and 'home' of all existence; Te - as the 'way' and 'home' of one's individual existence.
-In this sense, when Te is actualized in the case of a loss of Tao, the search for Tao in one's Te can be seen - as in the perspective of the present investigation - as the Tao in one's Tao and Tao and Tao and Tao in one's Tao and Tao
+In this sense, when Te is actualized in the case of a loss of Tao, the search for Tao in one's Te can be seen - as in the perspective of the present investigation - as the journey of one's waying and homecoming.